pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/pending_pacts.md

 ### Why has my master build suddenly failed when a successful verification was published from a branch?

 The pending flag is calculated based on the provider tags supplied.
 You probably haven't configured a provider tag, so the results from the branch and master can't be differentiated.

+### Why is the pending configuration not working for my `contract_content_changed` webhook triggered build?

+The pending feature is only applicable to the [provider changed workflow](/pact_nirvana/step_4#d-configure-pact-to-be-verified-when-provider-changes), where the list of pacts to be verified are fetched from the Pact Broker.
+It does not apply to the [contract changed](/pact_nirvana/step_4#e-configure-pact-to-be-verified-when-contract-changes) workflow where the pact URL is passed to the job via the webhook.
+This is because the pending status of the pact content is calculated based on the tags that the provider will use to publish the verification results, and the `contract_content_changed` webhook cannot know this information.
+The webhook triggered build is meant to be an "out of bound" build that does not have any dependencies on it, and it is expected to fail when pacts change.

 ### I'm so confused by the whole thing!